AlphaBravoCompany/ab-training-labs/rancher-advanced/day-2/section-5-labs/README.md

 ____

-Now, let's deploy using the Rancher MCM Continuous Deployment feature to both clusters.
+Now, let's deploy using the Rancher MCM Continuous Delivery feature to both clusters.

 1. Open the Rancher UI and login using the credentials provided at the beginning of class at https://LABSERVERNAME:12443
 2. In the upper left next to the Rancher logo, click the down arrow, then click `lab1-cluster`
 3. Click the yellow `Cluster Explorer` button on the upper right
-4. Click the down arrow in the upper left and select `Continuous Deployment`
+4. Click the down arrow in the upper left and select `Continuous Delivery`
 5. On the `Git Repos` tab, click `Create`
 6. You could enter all these details manually, but you can also provide a configuration in YAML format.
 We will use YAML in this case.
 Click the `Edit as YAML` button in the bottom right.
 7. Open the following file and paste the contents of that file into the YAML window in Rancher MCM, replacing all of the other content, and then click the blue `Create` button in the bottom right

 `/ab/labs/rancher-advanced/day-2/section-5-labs/ranchercd.yml` {{ open }}

-8. On the `Continuous Deployment` menu on the right, click `Clusters`.
+8. On the `Continuous Delivery` menu on the right, click `Clusters`.
 You should see both `lab-cluster1` and `lab-cluster2` listed.
 9. Click on 3 dots on the right of `lab-cluster1` and select `Edit Config`.
 10. Under `Labels`, click `Add Label`.
 Under `Key` put `env`.
 Under `Value` put `dev`.
 Click the blue `Save` button in the bottom right.
 These tags are identifiers so Fleet knows where it should deploy a specific configuration of an application.
 11. Repeat steps 9-10 on `lab-cluster2`
 12. Click on the `Git Repos` menu again, and under the repo we added, we should see the `State` as `Active` and the `Clusters Ready` as `2`.
 This means that the deployment has seen the proper tags on those clusters, and that the application is deployed as expected.
 13. We can confirm that we see these apps running.
-Click `Cluster Explorer` and under `Pods` filter (at the top) for the Namespace `fleet-mc-helm-example`.
-You should see 2 pods.
-A `frontend` pod and a `redis` pod.
+Click the drop down menu in the top left corner and select `Cluster Explorer`.
+In the upper right, make sure you have `lab-cluster1` selected.
+Once the page has loaded, find `Pods` in the menu on the left and select it.
+Once this page has loaded, select `fleet-mc-helm-example` from the Namespace drop down menu at the top of the page.
+You should see 2 pods: `frontend` and `redis`.
+14. In the upper right corner, select the cluster dropdown menu (currently showing `lab-cluster1`).
+Select `lab-cluster2` from the list.
+This will reload the `Cluster Explorer`.
+Select `Pods` on the menu in the far left.
+You will see `frontend` and `redis` running on this cluster as well.

 ____